Kubbi1/spy/README.md

 # spy
 A python-stealer

 Some variables need to be changed
-Use pyinstaller to build oy
+Use pyinstaller to build it
+You also should download some repo

+FOR EDUCATIONAL PURPOSES